Canning Town: Culture

 Thames Ironworks F.C., the works team of the nearby Ironworks, went on to become West Ham United F.C. after turning professional.

 The Bridge House, a public house named for the 1887 Iron Bridge, was at 23 Barking Road – now demolished.
 The venue operated during the 1970s and 1980s and was host to The Police, Depeche Mode, Jeff Beck, Billy Bragg, Alexis Korner, Modern Romance, Sham 69, Lindisfarne, The Cockney Rejects, Iron Maiden, Remus Down Boulevard and many other notable acts.
 A venue bearing the name The Bridge House 2 was opened in Bidder Street in more recent years.

+Administrative History

+The area was part of the ancient parish of West Ham, in the hundred of Becontree in Essex.
+It became part of the new County Borough of West Ham in 1900 (The parish and the County Borough had near identical boundaries).

+Then in 1965 the area became part of the new London Borough of Newham in Greater London.